totem-tech/documentation/crowdsale-docs/regulation.md

 ### ANALYSIS 2: Is there a so-called "Common Enterprise"?

-As the Totem Live Accounting Network has already been developed and is already live, there is no requirement for the Contributors to the Crowdsale to be part of a common enterprise in order for the project to be developed, launched or to succeed.
+As the Totem Live Accounting Network has already been developed and is already live, there is no requirement for the Contributors to the Crowdfunding to be part of a common enterprise in order for the project to be developed, launched or to succeed.

-The TOTEM Tokens are unlocked for Contributors in tranches shortly after the Crowdsale completes using the application itself.
+The TOTEM Tokens are unlocked for Contributors in tranches shortly after the Crowdfunding completes using the application itself.
 Contributor can immediately use some or all of their allocations of TOTEM to enable the application or to transfer to other parties as a form of settlement at the deterministic exchange rate.

 #### Howey Test 2 Conclusion